ThatWugg/muck-itemchoice/README.md

 - Go to the github page for a more updated README.md
 - Tested in multiplayer to some extent and NOT tested with other mods that add powerups.
 - Possible ideas to be implemented.
+- I realized that I called the mod "ItemChoice" instead of "PowerupChoice".
+That is my mistake...
 - I'm not very experienced in Unity.

 ### Known Issues